throw-if-null/docker-semver-github-action/README.md

 If you think that all this is bollocks your build will still work without adding the _VERSION_ file.

 ## What's missing?
-I have no support for properly tagging images built from branches or PRs one would expect to be able to just specify 1.4.5 and when you are pushing an image from a branch to get a tag: 1.4.5-mybranch same goes for PR Current workaround for that is that you specify the suffix yourself.
+* I have no support for properly tagging images built from branches or PRs one would expect to be able to just specify 1.4.5 and when you are pushing an image from a branch to get a tag: 1.4.5-mybranch same goes for PR Current workaround for that is that you specify the suffix yourself.
+* More tests

 ## Credits
 I need to say a big **thank you** to [elghor](https://github.com/elgohr) who made [Publish-Docker-Github-Action](https://github.com/elgohr/Publish-Docker-Github-Action) that I forked and built this one from.
 He also has some other useful actions that you might one to check out.